ChanVimean/ES6-For-React/README.md

 ### Description

-Template literals (also called template strings) are a cleaner way to embed variables and expressions inside strings using backticks `` ` ``.
+Template literals (also called template strings) are a cleaner way to embed variables and expressions inside strings using backticks.

 ### Code Example